A great neighborhood sells a home, real estate agents say. It also helps your home hold value and makes it easy to sell when you decide to move on.

 Fast turnaround of homes for sale indicates a neighborhood in hot demand.
 A real estate agent can run “comps” (comparative home analyses) to tell you how quickly homes are selling.

-Other clues to a neighborhood in demand: Employers are moving in with new jobs, the population is growing, and the supply of homes for sale is limited.
+Other clues to a neighborhood in demand include employers moving in with new jobs, a growing population, and a limited supply of homes for sale.

 15. Homes hold value

 In the housing crash, home values held up better in some neighborhoods than others.
 You can find historical sale prices in your county’s property tax records.
 Many counties put these online.
 (NETRonline, a title company, has links to online county property tax records.)
-Or ask your Realtor for neighborhood sales trends.
+Or ask your real estate agent for neighborhood sales trends.

 If you’re considering a bargain home in a neighborhood of foreclosures, consider whether home buyers will want this neighborhood when you are ready to sell.
 Even if you don’t care about school quality or how many playgrounds are nearby, the next buyers of your home probably will.